 Emergency response in natural areas relies on communication.
 Bring your cell phone.
 If you are at a regional site, you must take the Field Safety course which teaches you radio procedures and locations of call boxes.
-This course is included in all Volunteer Naturalist, Volunteer Naturalist Assistant, and Volunteer Ranger Assistant training.

 Risks

 Take special care to avoid and prepare for risks in natural areas including people, weather, water, wildlife, insects, and plants.